NicoEpler/Nico_Masters-Void-Raven-Quadcopter/Nuc_Obsidian_Vault/Drone Simulation(Humble PX4).md

 cd QGroundControl.AppImage
 chmod +x ./QGroundControl.AppImage
 ```

+# Launching Gazebo

-3. There are 2 Ways of launching Gazebo:
+1. There are 2 Ways of launching Gazebo:

-3. 1.
+2. 1.
 Launching Gazebo and PX4 (QGC is not launched)([This example has been designed to run from one launch file that will start all the necessary nodes.
 The launch file will run a python script that uses gnome terminal to open a new terminal window for MicroDDS and Gazebo](https://github.com/ARK-Electronics/ROS2_PX4_Offboard_Example?tab=readme-ov-file#readme))(Read website to see what nodes are started, etc):
 ```bash
 cd
 cd ros2_px4_workspace/